-For more fashion-forward designs, shops such as Timro Concept store and The Local Project sell high-quality clothing, jewelry, accessories and homewares from contemporary Nepali designers.
+For more fashion-forward designs check out Timro Concept store.
 Many of these are women-run and employ women along the supply chain.
-Brands to look out for include Ekadesma—run by two sisters who train and employ women in the production of graphic-print tees and other items of clothing—and Hattihatti, who train and empower women from marginalized communities and produce kimonos from recycled saris, statement tote bags, and more.
+Brands to look out for including Ekadesma—run by two sisters who train and employ women in the production of graphic-print tees and other items of clothing—and Hattihatti, who train and empower women from marginalized communities and produce kimonos from recycled saris, statement tote bags, and more.

 The acrobatic agility of the performers of Circus Kathmandu is certainly amazing, but perhaps even more amazing is their backstory.
 Circus Kathmandu—Nepal’s first and only contemporary circus—was established in 2010 by a group of Nepali performers who had been trafficked to Indian circuses as children.
 They stayed there for years, training and performing in harsh conditions, before being rescued and returned to Nepal.
 They wanted to continue to use the skills they had learned in Nepal, but use them to their own advantage.
 As well as tourist shows in Kathmandu, Circus Kathmandu performs in villages around Nepal to raise awareness of human trafficking.